CaitlinES/Historical_SeaLevels_GEE_App/README.md

 Also ~ cool maps ~.

 ## Example
-Below is a small GIF of the Murujuga region, showing sea-level changes over time:
+Below is a small GIF of the Murujuga region, showing sea-level changes over history:

 ![Sea Level Change](1692608751848.gif)